Skip to Content

 However, the opening of TRON Lightcycle Run introduced the TRON Identity Program experience, where guests can buy an interactive action figure.

 The rest of the gift shops at both parks offer your standard souvenirs, like t-shirts, pins, Minnie ears, and so on.
-So this one’s pretty much a draw unless you’re after one of the special souvenir experiences over another.

 Special events